-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team and is therefore not justifiable for the cost involved.
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response proposition. proposition.
+The Framework has provided a regulatory basis for considering postponements.
+The application does not comply with these requirements.
+Sasol instead provides its own approach which argues that each air pollutant, and Sasol's contribution to it, can be looked at separately.
+In this way it is argued that reducing Sasol's emissions will not have a significant benefit and is therefore not justifiable for the cost involved.
 This is a theory that is not based on the AQA, nor on science or international best practice and merely perpetuates the status quo of bad air quality around Sasol's facilities.
-Sasol tries to premise this approach on its AIR report, even though the AIR states that it cannot determine the impact on the environment of a cocktail of air pollutants, in other words cumulative and synergistic impacts.
-The applicants are required to compile an air pollution impact assessment in accordance with the regulations prescribing the format of an Atmospheric Impact Report, and the Regulations Regarding Air Dispersion Modelling, and they fail to comply with these requirements.
-Ms Angela Andrews LRC 27 Oct 2014 LRC Submission The applications are made in air sheds where there is non-compliance with one or more ambient air standards.
-The Framework does not limit the Ms Angela Andrews LRC 27 Oct 2014 LRC Submission This is a matter for interpretation.
-Its motivation report is aligned with its view in this regard as detailed in the Motivation reports in Section 6.4. (both Secunda reports; Sasol Infrachem additional postponement; both Natref reports), Section 5.5 (Sasol Infrachem initial postponement) and Section 5 (Sasol Nitro).
-The question of secondary pollutants is addressed
+Sasol tries to premise this approach on its AIR report, even though the AIR states that it cannot determine the Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission The assessment of emissions was undertaken as provided for in the Regulations describing the format of an atmospheric impact report.
+The compliance with these regulations, as well as the regulations on dispersion modelling, is detailed in Appendix B of the AIR. impact on the environment of a cocktail of air pollutants, in other words cumulative and synergistic impacts.
+The applicants are required to compile an air Ms Angela Andrews Legal Resource 27 Oct 2014 LRC Submission A comparison between the AIR approach and the regulations is included as Appendix B of the AIR.

-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team
+Comments raised by Stakeholder Organisation/ Date Source Response

+stakeholders name community

+pollution impact Centre

+assessment in accordance

+with the regulations

+prescribing the format of

+an Atmospheric Impact

+Report, and the

+Regulations Regarding Air

+Dispersion Modelling, and

+they fail to comply with

+these requirements.

+The applications are made Ms Angela Legal 27 Oct 2014 LRC Submission This is a matter for interpretation.
+Its motivation report is aligned with its

+in air sheds where there is Andrews Resource view in this regard as detailed in the Motivation reports in Section 6.4.

+non-compliance with one Centre (both Secunda reports; Sasol Infrachem additional postponement; both

+or more ambient air Natref reports), Section 5.5 (Sasol Infrachem initial postponement) and

+standards.
+The Framework Section 5 (Sasol Nitro).
+The question of secondary pollutants is

-requirement only to the further below and in the Atmospheric Impact Reports for
+does not limit the addressed further below and in the Atmospheric Impact Reports for

-ambient air standard for Natref, Sasol Infrachem and the Secunda operations in section
+requirement only to the Natref, Sasol Infrachem and the Secunda operations in section 5.1.8.3.

+ambient air standard for ,

-which the postponement is 5.1.8.3.
+which the postponement is

 sought and hence non-

 compliance with any

 ambient air standard

 requires the application to

 be rejected.

 Since PM does not comply

 with National Ambient Air

 Quality Standards

 (NAAQSs) in Sasolburg

-and since SO_2 and NO_2
+and since SO 2 and NO 2

 convert to PM, every

-request for postponement for a limit on a criteria
+request for postponement

+for a limit on a criteria

-pollutant (ie PM, SO 2 ,
+pollutant (i.e. PM, SO2,

 NOX) should be rejected.

 Hazardous air pollutants

-which are also particulates should not be allowed
+which are also particulates

+should not be allowed

 postponements for

-compliance with MES in

-light of the non-compliance

-with PM NAAQSs in

-Sasolburg.

-No postponements should

-be granted for any other

-pollutant emission

-regulated in terms of the

-MES, given the fact that

-NAAQS for PM and SO 2

-are not compliant in

-Sasolburg and compliance

-with NAAQSs is a

-fundamental requirement

-for the granting of